mintplugins/mp-core/readme.txt

 == Changelog ==

-= 1.0.0.6 = December 23, 2014
+= 1.0.0.7 = January X, 2014
-* Made field presets only show up if the post has never been saved (for metaboxes).
+* Made field presets only show up if the field has never been saved (for metaboxes).
 * Made checkboxes able to be checked by default in metaboxes.
 * Removed gap below videos through mp_core_oembed_get by floating left.
+* Removed global post from mp_core_the_featured_image because it was un-needed and caused a bug.
+* Divide by zero fix for aq_resizer.

 = 1.0.0.6 = December 23, 2014
 * Fixed Directory layout css where boxes weren’t lining up